rubenschagas/rodaroda/README.md

 newman run assets/collections/rodaroda-postman-collection.json -r htmlextra --reporter-htmlextra-browserTitle "Rodaroda API Report Test" --reporter-htmlextra-title "Rodaroda API Report Test"
 ```

-A newman folder will be created with a Html Extra Report file as follows:
+A folder named `Newman`will be created with a html report file as follows:
 ![](./assets/readMeMd/newman-html-extra-report.png)

+## LICENSE

+This project is release with a public license.

 ## REFERENCES